mat-docs/RTA.Site/docs/devguide/tutorials/live/index.md

     This is a temporary limitation in the Stream Service implementation that will be fixed in a future release.
     Redis should contain enough streamed data to seamlessly cover this gap.

+    You may also notice that the time-range in the displays extends back beyond the start of the session.
+    This appears to be a time-zone issue, which will be looked at and fixed in a future development release.

 ## Next Steps